texasaggie97/homegenie-packages/packages/Interfaces/Home Automation/RadioThermostat/README.md

 This interface provides the same REST interface that ZWave Thermostats uses, as far as I can tell.
-This means you should be able to use any thermostat widget that works with ZQave, including the default.
+This means you should be able to use any thermostat widget that works with ZWave, including the default.

+Once installed, you will need to enable the RadioThermostat interface by going to Configure -> Settings -> RadioThermostat Options -> Enable

 The module address is assigned as the last part of the IP address, so a thermostat at address 192.168.1.14 will be RadioThermostat 14.